 - In Lum Sum Purple, Shampoo is chosen to be Lum's opponent in the tag game.
 While she wins, she is angry at having been humiliated twice, and gives Lum the Kiss of Death - unfortunately for Shampoo, the Oni interpret it as the Kiss of Marriage, and declare Lum and Shampoo married.

 - In the b-plot to the Meg's Family chapter "Family Goth", after Maddie and Stewie get freed from a finger trap, Cody lies and tells them that in Chinese custom that since their fingers touched they're engaged.
-They get "married", and when Stewie actually wants to make the relationship work, Cody has a My God, What Have I Done? moment when he that an uncle and niece are acting like they're really married.
+They get "married", and when Stewie actually wants to make the relationship work, Cody has a My God, What Have I Done? moment when he realizes that an uncle and niece are acting like they're really married.

 - In Tim Burton's Corpse Bride, Johnny Depp's character is practicing his wedding vows in the forest because he just can't get them right.
 When he manages to do it correctly, he slips the ring onto what he assumes is a twig sticking up from the ground.
 Instead, it's Helena Bonham-Carter's character's hand, she is the titular character and believes it to be a proposal.
 A Back Story tells us that she was murdered before her wedding.
 This leads directly to an Accidental Marriage.